 Some disclosure clauses include disclosures about prior marriages, criminal records, and other sensitive topics.
 Some couples may choose to extend the reach of the disclosure clause to include things such as future career plans and when and if the couple will have children.

 Divorce laws vary by state.
-Each state has their own default rule for property division in divorce.
+Each state has their own default rule for property division in the case of a divorce.

-In states that follow the legal theory “community property”, this means that all earnings and assets acquired during the time of the marriage (excluding inheritances and gifts) are owned 50/50 between spouses.
-This rule is not followed in Virginia.
+In states that follow the legal theory of “community property,” all earnings and assets acquired during the time of the marriage (excluding inheritances and gifts) are split 50/50 between spouses.

-In a state that follows the legal theory of “separate property”, the assets are divided based on ownership.
-In a separate property state, like Virginia, the court would have to classify each item as marital property or separate property.
-In the above example, the Husband’s earnings after the marriage are marital property and would have to be divided equitably and fairly.
+In the legal theory of “separate property,” the assets are divided based on ownership.
+This means that in states like Virginia, the court would have to classify each item as either marital property (“shared”) or separate property (“individual”).

 The most basic job of a prenup is to determine “who gets what” in the event of a divorce.